iliapolo/dictfile/README.md

 2. Freshen up my 'sed' skills.

-After a couple of hours, and with very little hair left, i thought to myself: "Man, wouldn't it be great if every one of these software components would provide a command lien tool for configurating the damn thing?!"
+After a couple of hours, and with very little hair left, i thought to myself: "Man, wouldn't it be great if every one of these software components would provide a command line tool for configurating the damn thing?!"

 Imagine that in order to configure the elasticsearch port, all you had to do was:

 `$ elasticsearch config port=9201`

-You may say, im a dreamer...but im not the only one...
+You may say, im a dreamer...but im not the only one...In fact, you have probably already seen something like this in action: `$ git config user.email me@gmail.com`.
+Yeap, linus has done it again...

 I then thought that there was nothing special about elasticsearch configuration.
 It is just a YAML file that can be very easily manipulated using some basic python code (YAML can be deserialized into a dict), So why not write